Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

 This flat-bottom coffee brewer is made with stainless steel and provides a simple and consistent brew.
 This Japanese brand intended the Kalita Wave to be an all-around, easy-to-use pour-over brewer that can deliver easy and quick results.
 With that mission in mind, this pour-over brewer is successful.
 While it is a simple coffee brewer, it brews coffee similar in quality to that made from coffee machines.

 Keep in mind that the flat-bottom shape has its rewards and drawbacks.
 The reward is consistency, but the drawback is that you won’t always get the most out of your brew.
-The Kalita Wave is great for beginners, but may leave something to be desired for more experienced baristas.
+The Kalita Wave is great for beginners who want to get into coffee, but may leave something to be desired for more experienced baristas.

 - Stainless steel material is easy to clean.